busy

 This comparison of the DNA vs the stock Honda air filter shows that there is no backfire screen on the DNA, which probably accounts for some of the increased air flow.
 The construction of the DNA appears robust; I'll be very interested to have the two filters side-by-side, in my own two hands, to see the differences up close.

 The DNA filter and cleaning kit arrived from the UK in great shape.
 The black frame on the air filter is metal (surprise), is in two pieces (surprise again), and is heavier than the stock air filter (disappointment).
-The wire mesh and cotton look very much like a K&N air filter, maybe just a smidge tighter wire grid.
+The wire mesh and cotton look very much like a K&N air filter, maybe just a smidgen tighter wire grid.

 Installation was delayed until I figured out that the two pieces were assembled in the wrong orientation.
 After a quick reversal, the filter tabs slid into the air box pockets, and I attempted to lock the filter into place.
 There is a foam layer that is designed to squish a bit with the mounting method, but the new foam took some effort to compress.
 The metal mounting tabs kept popping off the air box's cast-in retainers.
 After I pressed the tabs on several times and held them in place for a minute or so, they finally stayed put.
 It looks like the posts on the back of the air box cover provide additional hold-in of the stock filter and seem to do the same for the DNA filter.
 After mounting the airbox cover, I removed it to check the tabs to see if they slipped off - they hadn't, so problem solved.
 The foam probably gave way as it was probably designed to do.